NCAR/seqgentools/README.rst

     >>> combrange[2]
     ('B',)

+[NOTES]

-NOTE: "seqgentools" support infinite sequence in, not all, but most of sequence generators.
+    * "seqgentools" supports infinite sequence in, not all, but most of sequence generators.

-NOTE: testing codes in "tests" subdirectory could be a good place to investigate furtuer.
+    * test codes in "tests" subdirectory could be a good place to start further investigate.

-NOTE: "Wrapper" sequence generator wraps Python sequence data types such as list, tuple, dictionary, string, set, etc.
+    * "Wrapper" sequence generator wraps Python sequence data types such as list, tuple, dictionary, string, set, etc.

 .. _itertools: https://docs.python.org/3/library/itertools.html